jeffdeng94/react-cocktail-search-app/README.md

 ## Challenges

-- The most difficult part is the dynamic search feature which is achieved by dynamically update search term which then triggers the useEffect hook to call cocktailDB API
+- The most difficult part is the dynamic search feature which is achieved by dynamically updating search term, which will trigger the useEffect hook to call the cocktailDB API